DMKEBUSINESSGMBH/typo3-mkphpids/README.txt

-Please refer to the doc/manual.sxw
+Please refer to the documentatiopn on http://typo3.org/extensions/repository/view/mkphpids